 Cultivating a positive outlook is also part of living in the present.
 It doesn’t mean ignoring life’s troubles.
 In fact, people with a positive attitude deal with these difficulties more effectively.

 In contrast, negative thinkers tend to whine and complain while avoiding the issue.
 We each have free choice.
-If you look for the good and take the time to stop and smell the roses, you will find more happiness.
+If you look for the good and take the time to stop and smell the roses, you will find more satisfaction.
 When you think back, it is usually the little things that stood out the most.
 Sunday suppers, family game nights, or sitting around a campfire may be part of those special memories.
 So, what are you grateful for?
 Take a minute or two each day and remind yourself what you are thankful for and why.
 Besides feeling good, it focuses you on what is important.